Dan Patch: 1901: the Grand Circuit

 In 1901, Messner decided to test Dan Patch against the best horses in the country on the Grand Circuit, a series of valuable races around the north-eastern United States.
 Accordingly, he hired Myron McHenry to be Dan Patch's new trainer and driver.
 Though McHenry was reputed to be difficult to work with, his ability with horses was such that he was called "America's greatest reinsman".
 On May 13, Dan Patch left Oxford on a train bound for Cleveland so that McHenry could try him out.
 In their first drive together, Dan Patch did not appear to be working hard but the stopwatch showed he had been moving fast.
 McHenry reportedly said to the horse, "You're either the world's biggest counterfeit, or you're the fastest horse in the world."

 McHenry worked with Dan Patch for two months before the start of the Grand Circuit season.
-Although Dan Patch had been trained well by Wattles, he still had some gaiting issues associated with his conformation.
-McHenry had the toe of Dan Patch's feet trimmed short while using a shoe that was raised in the back, a combination that some observers said made Dan Patch look like he was wearing high heels.
+Although he had been trained well by Wattles, he still had some gaiting issues associated with his conformation.
+McHenry had the toe of Dan Patch's feet trimmed short while using a shoe that was raised in the back, a combination that some observers said made the horse look like he was wearing high heels.
 Despite the odd appearance, the shoeing improved on the earlier changes made by Wattles to keep Dan Patch's hind legs from interfering with his front legs while reducing the wide action that led to him sometimes striking the wheels of the sulky.
 Always a natural pacer who required no hobbles or special equipment to keep him on stride, Dan Patch soon attracted interest from observers of the training sessions.

-Dan Patch made his first start with McHenry at the racetrack in Windsor, Ontario, on July 10 in a race for 2:15 level pacers.
+He made his first start with McHenry at the racetrack in Windsor, Ontario, on July 10 in a race for 2:15 level pacers.
 With a purse of $600, the race was meant to serve as a modest test for a horse whose official best time was 2:16.
-Dan Patch did not disappoint, winning in three straight heats, the fastest of which was completed in 2:071/2.
+Dan Patch won in three straight heats, the fastest of which was completed in 2:071/2.